Executive School Council members

 - prepares bank deposits and fills out deposit slips for funds received

 - signs the School Council Cheque Requisition Form to indicate that School Council expenditures are in accordance with School Council approvals

-- enters the HST on the School Council Cheque Requisition Form to enable the secretary to claim the HST rebate
+- enters the HST on the School Council Cheque Requisition Form to enable the office manager to claim the HST rebate

 - agrees the transactions in the category report to School Council deposits and School Council Cheque Requisition Forms

 - reviews, signs and dates School Council category reports to indicate that transactions have been agreed to deposit slips and School Council Cheque Requisition Forms